 On an annual basis, all 22 areas in the city of Amsterdam come to an area plan, in a greater or lesser extent together with residents and entrepreneurs.
 A plan that formulates the needs of the neighborhood, which interventions must take place and which investments are required.
-Neighborhood platform Hart voor de K-Buurt has taken up the idea to form an area plan for their own neighborhood through Toni L. Griffin's framework for Just Cities: The Just City Index.
+Neighborhood platform Hart voor de K-Buurt has taken up the idea to form an area plan for their own neighborhood through the design framework: The Just City Index.

 I want a Just City where all people, but especially “the least not,” are included, have equitable and inclusive access to the opportunities and tools that allow them to be productive, to thrive, to excel and to advance through the ranks of social and economic mobility